Margao: Topography

 Nestled on the banks of the Sal River, Portuguese style mansions dot its landscape.
 One of the fastest growing cities in Goa, its fast growing suburbs include Aquem, Fatorda, Gogol, Borda, Comba, Navelim and Davorlim.

 Climate

 Margao features a typical Konkan tropical monsoon climate (Köppen Am).
-The "hot" season lasts last from March until May when the temperature reaches up to 36 C and the "cool" from December to February when it is usually ranges from 15 to 28 C. From June to September the monsoon brings extremely heavy rainfall, oppresive humidity and gusty winds.
+The "hot" season lasts from March until May when the temperature reaches up to 36 C and the "cool" from December to February when it is usually ranges from 15 to 28 C. From June to September the monsoon brings extremely heavy rainfall, oppressive humidity and gusty winds.
 The annual average rainfall is 2,881 mm.